Chat with a sake sommelier today! Live chat is available M-F from 8 A.M.-4 P.M. PT.

-Mutsu Hassen is brewed in Aomori Prefecture in the Tohoku region.
+Mutsu Hassen is made in

 The founder left an area called Omi in 1740 on a journey for Mutsu in order to begin brewing sake.
 Apparently the journey was an adventure because he didn’t establish Hachinohe Brewing Company until 1775.
 Now in their eighth generation ownership, this brewery prioritizes using Aomori rice and yeast in combination with local waters.
 In addition, they don’t add lactic acid to any of their starters, choosing to use high-temperature saccharification and white koji, instead of the standard yellow.
 In the quest for efficiency and perfection, the brewers harmonize the use of machine and handmade techniques.

 Explore the world of sake with Tippsy Sake Club, our subscription program with exclusive